Efik people: Oriental origin theory

 The Oriental original is most popular among indigenous Efik historians such as E.U.
 Aye and Eyo Okon Akak.
 This theory asserts that the Efik migrated from Palestine or somewhere close to Palestine.
 The main proponents of what is described as "Palestinean origin" is Eyo Okon Akak who wrote the book, "The Palestine origin of the Efik".
-Prior to Akak, the theory were proposed at the Hart's enquiry by Chief Offiong Abasi Ntiero Effiwatt and Etubom Ededem Ekpenyong Oku.
+Prior to Akak, the theory was proposed at the Hart's enquiry by Chief Offiong Abasi Ntiero Effiwatt and Etubom Ededem Ekpenyong Oku.

 History

 Pre-Trans Atlantic slave trade era

-Prior to the inception of the transatlantic slave trade, the Efik had experienced a series of migration before their arrival along the coasts of Old Calabar.
-Several accounts have been narrated on the migration of the Efik before their arrival at Old Calabar.
-The earliest accounts are narrated in the second half of the 19th century by Explorers and missionaries.
-The most popular migration account within the Nigerian space asserts that the Efik people lived at Ibom in the present-day Arochukwu and migrated from Ibom to Uruan.
+Prior to the inception of the transatlantic slave trade, the Efik had undertaken a series of migrations before they reached the coasts of Old Calabar.
+Several oral accounts have been narrated on the Efik earlier migrations.
+The earliest accounts are narrated in the second half of the 19th century by explorers and missionaries.
+The most popular migration account within the Nigerian space asserts that the Efik people lived at Ibom in present-day Arochukwu and migrated from Ibom to Uruan.